gtgamingcpu-arch/Furback-menu/README.md

 # Furback-menu-1.0
-The furback mod menu for Gorilla tag (MENU IS CURRENTLY IN PROGRESS) The menu will be made in like 1 year prob but I don't know cause i'm currently learning python so coding it will be a challenge
+The furback mod menu for Gorilla tag (MENU IS CURRENTLY IN ALPHA) I will keep this open source to prove it's not a virus or any type of malware cause I don't even know how to do that.
-I will keep this open source to prove it's not a virus or any type of malware cause I don't even know how to do that.
+The mods prob don't work and yea i will change that one day.